 In one fell swoop, Dear Evan Hansen has gone from Broadway sensation to critical punching bag.
 The film adaptation gave the musical bildungsroman exposure outside of the Broadway community and its fervent teenage “Fansens,” revealing what many consider to be an uncomfortable message about mental illness and redemption.

 Some critics go so far as to call Evan sociopathic for his deceit, but perhaps we should consider that Evan is a mentally ill, deeply lonely kid who does not have a firm grasp on social cues.
-One aspect that star Ben Platt gets across so well is Evan’s deep yearning to have anyone in his life; he is virtually friendless, he rarely sees his working mother (Julianne Moore, who is largely absent from the film but nails her emotive solo “So Big/So Small”), and his father, who lives thousands of miles away with a new family, ignores his texts.
+One aspect that star Ben Platt gets across so well is Evan’s deep yearning to have anyone in his life.
+He is virtually friendless.
+He rarely sees his working mother (Julianne Moore, who is largely absent from the film but nails her emotive solo “So Big/So Small”).
+His father, who lives thousands of miles away with a new family, ignores his texts.

 The lies begin with the good intention of comforting the bereaved Murphy family, but they escalate as they feed Evan’s ego and make all of his dreams come true.
 Evan foolishly allows the deception to intensify because he is young: his chemically imbalanced brain is still forming and teenagers often do incredibly stupid—and even awful—things.
 Adolescence is a tumultuous time period in one’s life riddled with angst, insecurity, and even devious deeds (perhaps not to the extent of Evan’s fabrications, but unfavorable nonetheless).